gabrielasieben/hygineCenterProjectrepo/README.md

-# Hygine Center Project
+# Hygiene Center Project
- this project implements a relational database for managing a hygine Center.
- Focus on database design and SQL queries.
+ A relational database with focus on database design and SQL queries.
+Data is fictitious.

-data is fictitious.
+## Introdruction

+This project models a hygine center that support people in need by providing services and articles.

+With this system the hygiene center can manage their resources, understand patterns and improve their services.
-## Intodruction
+## Database Structure

-This Database is designed to manage and follow the activies around the hygine center.
-The relational database provide an easy reporting and an efficient management role.

 entities included like:
-- visitors : people who use the services of the hygine center
+- visitors : people who use the services of the hygiene center
 - articles & articles giveaway
 - services & service use
 - volunteers & workplan

 for a closer look, see [creation.sql](/create.sql)

-with this system the hygine Center can manage ther resources, understand patterns and improve their services.

-## Queries
+## Example Queries

 1. **Total visitors**

-How many visitors have already visit the hygine Center?
+How many visitors have already visit the hygiene Center?

 ```sql
 SELECT COUNT(*) AS total_visitors FROM visitor;